soerenschneider/2a-demos/README.md

 The Setup part for Demos is assumed to be created once before an actual demo is given.

+Please make sure that docker is installed on your machine!
+It's required to run local kind cluster.

 ### General Setup

 1. Create a 2A Management cluster with kind: